-Whether your time is spent watching little league baseball games, hanging at the pool or exercising outside — we will all be facing our share of UVA and UVB rays whenever we spend time outside.
+Whether your time is spent watching little league baseball games, hanging by the pool or exercising outside — we will all be facing our share of UVA and UVB rays whenever we spend time outside.

 What Does Glutathione Do for the Skin?

+Because GSH is made up of three key amino acids: glutamine, cysteine and glycine, it is present in virtually every cell of the body.
 It helps play a role in energy production, protects DNA, and helps the body naturally detoxify.
-It may play a role in longevity as well, as people who live longer tend to have higher levels of glutathione in their cells.
+It may play a role in longevity as well, and it’s been seen that those who live longer tend to have higher levels of glutathione in their cells.

 Glutathione and Skin Care

-A whey protein concentrate, like our Proserum®, contains exceptionally high amounts of non-denatured cysteine, glutamine and a full range of proteins that enhance immune function.
+A whey protein concentrate like our Proserum®, contains exceptionally high amounts of non-denatured cysteine, glutamine and a full range of proteins that enhance immune function.

 Whey can be enjoyed in smoothies, protein bars, and other recipes.
 For ideas, visit our recipe collection.

-When selecting a whey protein, always choose high quality whey concentrate for the most benefits.
+When selecting a whey protein, always choose high-quality whey concentrate for the most benefits.
 Our Vital Whey is derived from cows that are grass-fed on natural pastures.
-It is GMO free, hormone treatment free, pesticide and chemical free and undergoes minimal processing.
+It is GMO- free, hormone treatment-free, pesticide and chemical free and undergoes minimal processing.

 Whey is just one way to enhance glutathione production in the body.
-Eating a healthy diet full of fruits, vegetables, and quality protein gives your body the nutrition it needs to produce this powerful antioxidant.
+Eating a healthy diet full of fruits, vegetables, and quality protein give your body the nutrition it needs to produce this powerful antioxidant.